Szhenger/scramble/README.md

 * Input/Output Handling: The program uses fopen to open the source file in read mode and a temporary output file in write mode.
 After processing, the temporary file is renamed to    replace the original file.
 * Buffers: The program allocates a buffer in memory to store the file contents during encryption.
 The buffer is modified based on the selected encryption method before being         written back to disk.

-### Main Procedures:
-* `main()`: Takes as arguments source file and encryption method.
-Handles argument parsing, file opening, and selecting the appropriate encryption method.
-Manages file replacement   after successful encryption.
-* `invert()`: Reads the file into a buffer, inverts the bits of each byte, and writes the result to the output file.
-* `reverse()`: Reads the file in reverse order and writes the reversed byte sequence to the output file.
-* `hash()`: Scrambles each byte using a basic hash function and writes the result to the output file.
-* `splice()`: Reads each byte of the file and inserts a random byte between each one before writing to the output file.

 ### Error Handling:
 * Invalid command-line arguments: If the user does not provide the correct number of arguments, then an error message is printed.
 * File Access Errors: If the program cannot open the source or output files, then it returns an error.